neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod_part3.md

 ```

-You should have a `superuser` created from earlier, if not make sure to run the `djcreatesu` (docker-compose -f docker-compose.local.yml run --rm django python manage.py createsuperuser) alias from Part 2 and create a `User`.
+You should have a `superuser` created from earlier, if not make sure to run the `djcreatesu` alias from Part 2 and create a `User`, (`docker-compose -f docker-compose.local.yml run --rm django python manage.py createsuperuser`):

 Now, after a short wait you can view the logs for confirmation that the task works as expected: